ArduPilot/ardupilot_wiki/dev/source/docs/mavlink-requesting-data.rst

 Send a `REQUEST_DATA_STREAM <https://mavlink.io/en/messages/common.html#REQUEST_DATA_STREAM>`__ message with the following fields

-- target_system : the mavlink system id of the vehicle (normally "1")
+- target_system : the MAVLink system id of the vehicle (normally "1")
 - target_components : normally "0"
 - req_stream_id : 0 to 12 corresponding to the group of messages (see `MAV_DATA_STREAM <https://mavlink.io/en/messages/common.html#MAV_DATA_STREAM>`__).
 See the "Using SRx Parameters" section above to determine exactly which messages are in each group
 - req_message_rate : the rate (in hz) of the message